Thoughts on Custom Domains in Apple’s iCloud Mail

 The SPAM and the Ugly

 - Deliverability — There are some strange issues with the alignment of signatures for DKIM, a method used to validate the authenticity of a message.
-If sending from a device, alignment and authentication is completely off, according to MxToolbox.
+If sending from a device, alignment, and authentication is completely off, according to MxToolbox.
 If sending from iCloud.com, the authentication seems to be in place, but alignment is still off.
 This is something only Apple can fix.
-Right now, this means that sometimes messages sent end up in the receiving person’s SPAM folder.
+Currently, this means that sometimes messages sent end up in the receiving person’s SPAM folder.
 Deliverability is the second most important aspect of an email provider (behind security and privacy).
-This is really hurting my ability to recommend iCloud’s custom email implementation to others confidently.
+This is really hurting my ability to recommend iCloud’s custom email implementation to others confidently. [update As of February 1, DKIM authentication is now aligned]

 - Slow Web Interface — iCloud.com is a slow, ugly abomination.
 Email messages can take seconds to load, making the interface all but worthless for triaging when not using the client on a device.
 The design did get an upgrade recently, but it still doesn’t support threaded messages and is painfully slow to load.
 This isn’t my primary interface for working with iCloud Mail, so I found it excusable, but I would love to see Apple invest in bringing it up to snuff with the competition.